anonymousresearcher01/PyTorchSim/README.md

 python tests/test_scheduler.py
 ```
 Below is an example code of multi-tenancy `resnet18` and `EncoderBlock`.
-In this example, the `Scheduler` is initialized with a number of request queues, a scheduling policy, and a TOGSim config file(`.json`).
+In this example, the `Scheduler` is initialized with a number of request queues, a scheduling policy, and a TOGSimulator config file(`.json`).
 The compiled PyTorch models are then registered with a unique model id.

 ```python3
 import os